Anish010/To-Do-List/README.md

 With the help of this project i able to practice my CSS ,HTML skills and javascript DOM skills very well.
 It helped me to brush up my REACT JS skills useState , Hooks useEffect as well.

-The Design and interface of this aplication is inspired from the public source.
+The Design of this aplication is inspired from the public source.
+It's not original.

 ## Author